Citroën BX – Chrome Badge Detailing

 I ordered a Molotow Liquid Chrome Pen from Amazon for £11.20.
 It took a little time to arrive from Switzerland.
-I think you’ll agree from the picture above, it was worth the wait.
+I think you’ll agree from the picture above that it was worth the wait.
 This ‘Citroen’ badge was actually on one of my toolboxes, so it made the ideal practice piece.

 Preparing the old Citroën BX badge